arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/multi-protocol-gateway/content.md

 ### Requirements

 Here we will define which additional components are required to be able to run the script built inside the container.
-If you decide to further develop with different protocol, you will have to add the package in order to be able to use for development.
+If you decide to further develop with different protocol, you will have to add the package in order to be able to use them for development.

 ```
 msgpack-rpc-python